xenit-eu/enterprise-conventions-gradle-plugin/README.md

 In the `eu.xenit.enterprise-conventions.oss` plugin, all artifact repositories are allowed by default, except for the Xenit private artifacts server.
 This is to avoid accidentally depending on this private server for open source software that we publish.

-In the `eu.xenit.enterprise-conventions.private` plugin, only select artifact repositories are allowed: Maven Central, Gradle Plugin Portal and all artifact repositories that are proxied by the Xenit private artifacts server.
-These repositories are selected as trusted sources because they verify groupId ownership and don't allow artifacts to be replaced or delete after publication.

 In all cases, local `file:///` repositories are allowed and `http://` repositories are blocked.
 It is possible to add additional repositories to the allow- or blocklists by adding properties to `gradle.properties` (either globally or